ZiyandaPetela/DATA-GOVERNANCE/README.md

 * Data governance is a very simple concept about proactively managing yor data in order to support your organization to achieve its strategy and objectives and does this by improving the quality of your data.
 * So data governance is simply a framework that you can use to proactively manage your data.
 * Need to use different policies such as :
-* A pplicy to mandate how your organisation is going to manage data.
+* A policy to mandate how your organisation is going to manage data.
 * Roles and Responsibities concerning data and processes detailing what needs to be done to manage data.

 * What is meant by governance?